immarianaas/c-quiz-language/README.md

     ```

   - ##### Long Answer: `Resposta:LongaTextual`
     This type is a bit special.
 It is meant to be created automatically and used only after the quiz is done, in order to store the user's input.
-There is no way to define it manually.
+It is not possible to define it manually.

 <p align="right">(<a href="#quiz-top">back to top of the <em>Quiz language</em> section</a>)</p>